crossfireup/study/system/c++/readme.md

         - direct base classes left->right in base-specifier list
         - non-static data members -> declaration in the class definition
         - the body being excuted

+      - constructor and destructor
+        - constructor: how an object initialize

       - smart pointer
         - unique_ptr
           ```c++